 How can I create a choropleth map?

 In choropleth maps, colors indicate values per area (e.g., countries or provinces).
-So the first step is to import a spreadsheet with the names of the areas you’d like to highlight and the data associated with them:
+So the first step is to prepare a spreadsheet with the names of the areas you’d like to highlight and the data associated with them:

 After the data is imported, click on the added areas to adjust the color scheme and configure the legend.